goauthentik/authentik/website/integrations/services/roundcube/index.md

 Create a new oauth2 Scope Mapping which does not return the 'group' values and associate this mapping in the provider settings instead of the default oauth mapping.

-Under _Property Mappings_, create a _Scope Mapping_.
+Under _Customization_ -> _Property Mappings_, create a _Scope Mapping_.
 Give it a name like "oauth2-Scope-dovecot".
 Set the scope name to `dovecotprofile` and the expression to the following

 ```
 return {